nordtheme/nord/CONTRIBUTING.md

 If possible please provide more context by answering these questions:

-* **Did the problem start happening recently** e.g. after updating to a new version of Nord or was this always a problem?
+* **Did the problem start happening recently** e.g. after updating to a new version of Rosely or was this always a problem?
-  * If the problem started happening recently, **can you reproduce the problem in an older version of Nord?**
+  * If the problem started happening recently, **can you reproduce the problem in an older version of Rosely?**
   * What is the most recent version in which the problem does not happen?
 * **Can you reliably reproduce the issue?** If not, please provide details about how often the problem happens and under which conditions it normally happens.

 Please include details about your configuration and environment:

-* What is the version of Nord you are running?
+* What is the version of Rosely you are running?
 * What is the name and the version of your OS?
   * Have you tried to reproduce it on different OS environments and if yes is the behavior the same for all?
 * If the problem is related to [Node.js][nodejs] please provide the Node.js version you're running.